Kevin A.Morrison

 A B O U T

 An internationalist and intellectual community builder, I have taught at institutions in the United States, Singapore, and China, and, as a faculty director of study abroad programs, in England and France.
-I am currently University Distinguished Professor and Professor of British Literature in the School of Foreign Languages at Henan University, where I also direct the Institute for the Study of English and American Literature.
+I am Mingde Distinguished Professor of British Literature in the School of Foreign Languages at Henan University, where I also direct the Institute for the Study of English and American Literature.

 I am a founder of the Society for Global Nineteenth-Century Studies, a geographically and disciplinarily diverse network of scholars who share an interest in the world’s connectedness between 1750 and 1914, and currently serve as its president.
-I am also editor of the Society's journal, Global Nineteenth-Century Studies, and co-editor of its book series, Studies in the Global Nineteenth Century, both of which are published by Liverpool University Press.
-In addition, I am a general editor of Cultural History and serve on the editorial boards of Victorian Popular Fictions and Humanities & Social Sciences Communications.
+I am also area chair of Soap Opera & Serialized Storytelling for the Popular Culture Association (PCA).
+I edit the Society for Global Nineteenth-Century Studies journal, Global Nineteenth-Century Studies, and co-edit its book series, Studies in the Global Nineteenth Century, both of which are published by Liverpool University Press.
+In addition, I am series editor for Anthem Press's new Anthem Impact in Victorian Popular Fiction.
+I am also a general editor of Cultural History and serve on the editorial boards of two journals, Victorian Popular Fictions and Humanities & Social Sciences Communications, as well as two book series, Key Popular Women Writers and New Paths in Victorian Literature and Culture.
 I am a member of the International Editorial Advisory Committee of the South African Journal of Cultural History and serve as an editorial consultant to Meridian, which is published by the Global Studies Center at the Gulf University for Science and Technology.

-My work has been supported financially by a number of institutions, including the American Philosophical Society; the South Caroliniana Library at the University of South Carolina; the New York Public Library; and the California Institute of Technology Archives.
+Over the course of my career, I have secured more than $560,000 USD in research funding.
+Competitive grants and research income have come from internal and external sources including multiple universities, research libraries, professional bodies, and government.
+Some of the institutions that have supported my work include the American Philosophical Society; the South Caroliniana Library at the University of South Carolina; the New York Public Library; the California Institute of Technology Archives; the Ministry of Science and Technology of the People's Republic of China; the Popular Culture Association; and the Andrew W. Mellon Foundation.
 I have been a visiting scholar at the Armstrong Browning Library, a visiting fellow at the National University of Singapore, and the Lynn Wood Neag Distinguished Visiting Professor of British Literature at the University of Connecticut.
-Between 2020 and 2023, I held a Henan Province-wide chair professorship for a three-year non-renewable term.
+Between 2020 and 2023, I held a Henan province-wide chair professorship for a three-year non-renewable term.

 I am a Senior Fellow of the Higher Education Academy (Advance HE) and hold elected fellowships in the Royal Society of Arts, the Royal Asiatic Society, and the Royal Historical Society.